rlhatcher/career-sliders/content/about/info/sliders-intro.md

 You may find it useful to set yourself behavioural targets using the career sliders.

+Use them in whatever way you find useful.

+{{% alert note %}}
-Use them however works best for you and don't be limited by the career sliders listed here.
-You can always create your own!
+Don't be constrained by the Career Sliders listed here.
+You can always create your own.{{% /alert %}}